tc39/notes/meetings/2018-03/mar-20.md

 DE: DataView constructor view was noted as 3 even though ... ( ? ).. to give it a more comprehensive memory model.
 There are two different proposals.
 A minimal one and another more complex unification.
 It seems like given implementation and Test262 converged on 3 as ? .... any other thoughts on this proposal?

-MS: Can you show Leo Balter's table?
+MLS: Can you show Leo Balter's table?

 ??: So you want to change DataView?

 JHD: The original post from andre here is that the implementation is 3, but the spec says 1.
 Because conceptually one of the arguments is required, and two are optional.
 So my preference is, even if all four browsers agree, that the length is 3, then ..?

 JHD: Function lengths are one of the things that we found to be web compatible to change.
 Is there any reason why we shouldn't consider changing the length to 1?

 AK: I think its a waste of time to change length.
 Let's take the simplest path.

 BT: I'm fine with changing the spec.
 It's a bug that will get fixed when it gets fixed, when it's time.